pastas/pastas/doc/developers/index.rst

 Development
 ===========

-As an open source project, Pastas depends on the open source community for maintaining and developing the software.
-Any help in maintaining the code, writing or updating documentation is more than welcome.
-This section serves to help you in contributing code to the Pastas software.
+As an open source software project, Pastas depends on the open source community for maintaining and developing the software.
+Any help in maintaining the code, developing new features, or writing and updating documentation is more than welcome.
+This section serves to help you in contributing code to Pastas.
+Additionally, this section serves to document code conventions and quick how-to's for maintainers and developers.

 .. toctree::
     :maxdepth: 1